The French Society of Vestibular Physiotherapy will hold its 3rd Congress in Lille, France at the Grand Palais on the 6th and 7th February 2015.

 Patients can come to direct without a medical referral when the case is not under an insurance or legal claim.

-Professor Sharpe has been using state of the art infrared DVD oculography Frenzel goggles for many years, and in 2012 acquired the newly released video Head impulse test, for diagnosis and treatment of her patients after monitoring and observing its approval for medical use.
+Professor Sharpe has been using state of the art infrared Video oculography Frenzel goggles for many years, and in 2012 acquired the newly released video Head impulse test, for diagnosis and treatment of her patients after monitoring and observing its approval for medical use.
 When she established the Dizziness & Balance Disorders Centre in Adelaide, it was the first in Australia, and in South Australia.
-She is the only vestibular therapist in South Australia using infrared DVD Frenzel glasses and the first vestibular physiotherapist in Australia to purchase the video Head Impulse test (v-HIT).
+She is the only vestibular therapist in South Australia using infrared Video Frenzel glasses and the first vestibular physiotherapist in Australia to purchase the video Head Impulse test (v-HIT).
 These tools are an essential part of assessment and take guessing out of the equation in diagnoses and treatment.
 Professor Sharpe uses the video Head Impulse test because it is easier to administer, objective and far more reliable than the manual Head Impulse test.
 The v-HIT influences the treatment approach with the additional information it provides e.g. covert saccades.

 Professor Margie H Sharpe welcomes early questions from participants of the 3rd Congress of the French Society of Vestibular Physiotherapy.